The Delights of Married Love

 I do not mean to say that love should make us dance all day or feel constant exhilaration.
 It is enough if we feel a momentary spark of ecstasy now and then, and in between such moments, occasions of calm and peaceful satisfaction at the goodness and beauty of married love.

 I end with these words from Denise Levertov’s poem, “Beginners”:

 to imagine the fulness of life. . . .

 So much is in bud. . . .

 complete its gesture,

 so much is in bud."

-*Given upon the occasion of Karen Zemlicka's and Corey Shenk's wedding on May 29, 2004; Christina Gale Garrison's and Joseph Diehn's wedding on November 27, 2004; and Mary Flowe's and Bryan Arneson's wedding on May 14, 2011.
+*Given upon the occasion of Karen Zemlicka's and Corey Shenk's wedding on May 29, 2004; Christina Gale Garrison's and Joseph Diehn's wedding on November 27, 2004; Mary Flowe's and Bryan Arneson's wedding on May 14, 2011; and a slightly modified version at Melissa Kohler's and Marcin Zmyslowski's wedding on August 26, 2022.
 Mary and Bryan heard a much shortened version, as their wedding was outside, and it had turned cold and windy.